Single Family Housing & Neighborhood Revitalization

 Stage of Development

-Vacant lot developed into a meadow rendering
+Rendering of a vacant lot developed into a meadow.

 On Community Engagement: Our team started a nonprofit organization called "Century Forward" to spearhead community engagement efforts and implement a variety of programming in the neighborhood.
 Some of Century Forward's responsibilities include facilitating employment opportunities for Fitzgerald residents, organizing urban gardening initiatives, and overseeing vacant lot improvements.
 Key partnerships with other nonprofit organizations, such as Greening of Detroit, Keep Growing Detroit, and a host of neighborhood block clubs and churches, have been vital to our engagement process.
 With the City of Detroit, we are creating a housing affordability program where a portion of renovated homes will be sold to low-to-moderate income households.